Friday, December 12, 2008

 is because it feels like someone keeps

-."
+licking my heart."
 Before my eyes, the

 stranger began to look less and less like